 historic places and neighborhoods that make up the unique and diverse city of New Orleans.
 Like many in our field, Patty “discovered” preservation, first as a volunteer and then as a board member for a young Preservation Resource Center.
 She became the Center’s first director in 1980 and serving through the difficult time of Hurricane Katrina.
 She retired in 2017.

 Please visit the 2020 Advocacy Award Recipient page for more details about about Patty Gay.

 Nominations must include the following within a PowerPoint not to exceed 15 slides: the parties involved, the period of time of their involvement, where and why it occurred, and the outcomes.

-Awardee was given two full registrations to the conference and a certificate of excellence.
+Awardee will be given two full registrations to the conference and a certificate of excellence.